 This course focuses on daily living skills and is intended for Freshman students.
 Students will work on independence in grooming/hygiene skills, folding laundry, housekeeping, and getting dressed, if needed.
 Students will cook with assistance once per week.
-They will also go on a field trip to the grocery store about once per quarter.
 Students will also work on basic time and money skills that will follow them into the work place.
 Students will focus on time management, social skills, leisure activities and following basic directions.